-Full Name: Thomas Murphy
+Full Name: Thomas Joseph Murphy

 Born: 1 October 1897 at 55 Albert Street, Belfast City.

-Parents: John (a Blacksmith) and Bridget Drain.
+Parents: John (a Blacksmith) and Bridget Drain (also spelled Drean).

 Remarks: Thomas appears in Cyril Daly’s Kilmainham photo album.